Dinesh1599/obsidian-Data-Engineer-Path/Row-Level Security.md

 Note:
 1. Adding a column level policy on to a column referenced on a row access policy, it fails.
 2. row access policies are evaluated before data masking policies.
+3. only 1 row access policy can be provided per table